lct12/random_code/README.md

 # random_code
 I wrote all the code snippets here to automate things that I frequently do while coding.
 They can be imported directly into Python if you follow the directions below:

-## Background Setup (this is assuming you have Jupyter Lab downloaded on your computer)
+## Background Setup (

+If you don't already, make sure you have Anaconda downloaded

 ### On a Mac
 1. Go to your home directory (boaty.mcboatface), then find the path /opt/ananconda3/lib/pythonXX, where XX is the version of Python you have.